 No visit to Kyoto is complete without a visit over to Arashiyama over on the western edge of the city.
 The rural atmosphere is a great way to unwind after a busy vacation through Tokyo and the tourist spots of Kyoto.
 Everyone walks through the famous Sagano bamboo forest, but not many people take a piece of it home with them (well, legally).
 Arashiyama is well known for its local crafts using the forest's bamboo wood to create all sorts of decorative and practical items.

 My favorite spot to pick up some bamboo goods in Arashiyama is a chain of stores called Iwai.
-Their signature pieces are cups made from bamboo stalks that can be used for hot or cold drinks.
+Their signature piece are cups made from bamboo stalks that can be used for hot or cold drinks.
 The sake sets made from bamboo and lacquered to preserve their fresh greenness are impressive, and the thick tea cups are equally rustic and charming.

 Looking over the bamboo kitchen utensils, you'll see some items that you recognize, and others that are a little more mysterious.
 Guessing what each one is for is part of the fun.
 Before you know it, you'll decide you need a wooden radish grater, a spiky noodle stirrer, and a traditional spice holder.
 And wait til you try a bamboo foot massager and the shoulder-smacking golfball-on-a-bamboo-stick thing (you just have to try it for yourself to understand this one).
 Iwai also has an impressive selection of incense, some of which can only be bought in this part of town.
 Be sure to check out one of Iwai's several locations in Arashiyama, either on your own or with KyoTours Japan on our Arashiyama Backroads Tour.